13th Brigade (Australia): Post war

 After the Second World War, Australia's wartime military was demobilised.
 In 1948 the part-time force was re-raised under the guise of the Citizens Military Force.
 The 13th Brigade was re-raised at this time, once again headquartered in Western Australia, and assigned to Western Command.
 Upon formation, it consisted of two infantry battalions: the 11th/44th and the 16th/28th.

 In 1960, when the Citizens Military Force was reorganised following the adoption of the Pentropic divisional establishment, the brigade was disbanded.
 It was re-raised again in 1988, and is currently responsible for the bulk of Army Reserve formations in Western Australia.

 Assigned to the 2nd Division, it is headquartered in Perth and commands units across Western Australia, based in places such as Joondalup, Rockingham, Geraldton, Kalgoorlie, Albany and Katanning.
 The brigade's personnel have deployed on operations to the Solomon Islands, East Timor and Afghanistan and have also been deployed to provide aid to the civil community.
 Under Plan Beersheba, the brigade is tasked with forming a battlegroup along with the 11th Brigade, to support the Regular Army 3rd Brigade when it is the ready brigade.

-Current units
+Organisation

-Units of the 13th Brigade currently include:
+As of 2023 the 13th Brigade consists of: